On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Energy analysis

-where $C$ is a positive constant dependent on the initial condition $\mbf{u}_0$. \end{corollary} \begin{proof} The first two terms of \eqref{Eq-T-3.1-part3-BV} are the same as \eqref{Eq::temp-corr}.
+where $C$ is a positive constant dependent on the initial condition $\uu_0$. \end{corollary} \begin{proof} The first two terms of \eqref{Eq-T-3.1-part3-BV} are the same as \eqref{Eq::temp-corr}.
 The remaining terms can be obtained from Lemmas \ref{Lem-app-ineq} and \ref{Lem-app-bnd-ineq} by choosing $\gamma = \alpha_1$ and $\gamma = \alpha_2$ in part $(ii)$ of Lemmas \ref{Lem-app-ineq} and \ref{Lem-app-bnd-ineq}, respectively.
 The BV-estimate follows. \end{proof}

-Note that the spectral boundedness of the symmetrizer $\mbf{u_v}$ (and consequently $\mbf{v_u}$) as in \eqref{Eq::u_v_bound}, needs a deeper look.
-In \cite{mythesis} it is shown that this seems achievable for some systems like shallow water equations and polytropic Euler equations by adopting some physical constraints\footnote{Being away from dry and vacuum state for shallow water and Euler equations, respectively.} as well as $L_\infty$ bound on the approximate solution $\mbf{u}$.
+Note that the spectral boundedness of the symmetrizer $\uu_\vv$ (and consequently $\vv_\uu$) as in \eqref{Eq::u_v_bound}, needs a deeper look.
+In \cite{mythesis} it is shown that this seems achievable for some systems like shallow water equations and polytropic Euler equations by adopting some physical constraints as well as $L_\infty$ bound on the approximate solution $\vh$.
 This is comparable to what Dutt \cite{dutt1988stable} established for the Navier-Stokes equations.